-Bladder cancer is the eleventh most commonly diagnosed cancer worldwide, and the fourth most common cancer in men in the United States.1 An estimated 17,240 deaths per year occur due to bladder cancer in the United States.2 Radical cystectomy (RC) is considered the mainstay of treatment in patients with localized non-metastatic muscle invasive bladder cancer (MIBC).3 All national and international guidelines recommend neoadjuvant chemotherapy (NAC) in addition to radical cystectomy with pelvic lymph node dissection in the management of localized MIBC.3, 4, 5
+Bladder cancer is the eleventh most commonly diagnosed cancer worldwide, and the fourth most common cancer in men in the U.S.1 An estimated 17 240 deaths per year occur due to bladder cancer in the U.S.2 Radical cystectomy (RC) is considered the mainstay of treatment in patients with local-ized non-metastatic muscle invasive bladder cancer (MIBC).3 All national and international guidelines recommend neo-adjuvant chemotherapy (NAC) in addition to radical cystectomy with pelvic lymph node dissection in the management of localized MIBC.3-5

-The addition of NAC has shown a significant advantage to overall survival with a 5% absolute benefit at 5 years.6 A meta-analysis demonstrated that the rate of downstaging to \leq pT1 at RC was 29.1% which increased the 5-year overall survival to 75.7% in these patients.7 However, RC is associated with a substantial risk of morbidity and impaired quality of life.8 To obviate these risks, organ preservation has been recognized as an alternative therapy to radical surgery.
-A number of bladder preservation studies have demonstrated an improved quality of life compared to surgery without compromising the oncological outcome.9 In the United Kingdom, for example, 60% of MIBC cases are managed with organ-preserving strategies.10
+The addition of NAC has shown a significant advantage to overall survival (OS), with a 5% absolute benefit at five years.6 A meta-analysis demonstrated that the rate of downstaging to ≤pT1 at RC was 29.1%, which increased the five-year OS to 75.7% in these patients.7 However, RC is associated with a substantial risk of morbidity and impaired quality of life.8 To obviate these risks, organ preservation has been recognized as an alternative therapy to radical surgery.
+Several bladder preservation studies have demonstrated an improved quality of life compared to surgery without compromising the oncological outcome.9 In the U.K., for example, 60% of MIBC cases are managed with organ-preserving strategies.10

-The most accepted form of bladder preservation is trimodal therapy (TMT; aggressive TURBT, radiotherapy and concomitant chemotherapy).
-Although neoadjuvant chemotherapy already has an established and proven role in the treatment of muscle-invasive bladder cancer, the benefit of NAC in a TMT has not been robustly studied.
-In addition to treating micrometaststic disease, NAC can cause pathological downstaging.11 As a corollary, it is possible that NAC may impact long term local bladder control by decreasing the risk of intravesical recurrences in the TMT-preserved bladder.
+The most accepted form of bladder preservation is trimodal therapy (TMT; aggressive transurethral resection of bladder tumor [TURBT], radiotherapy, and concomitant chemotherapy).
+Although NAC already has an established and proven role in the treatment of MIBC, the benefit of NAC in a TMT has not been robustly studied.
+In addition to treating micrometaststic disease, NAC can cause pathological downstaging.11 As a corollary, it is possible that NAC may impact long-term local bladder control by decreasing the risk of intravesical recurrences in the TMT-preserved bladder.